Skip to article frontmatterSkip to article content

 If you follow the steps on that page, you should find yourself with some data in hand ready to be analyzed.
 Rather than firing up Excel or opening a Google Sheet, we’re going to sign into Nucleus Hub.

-Analyzing Data with Nucleus Hub¶
+Analyzing Data with Nucleus Hub

 Nucleus Hub is an interactive computing platform built on JupyterHub.
 Software tools are essential for getting work done and sharing results.
 Nucleus Hub provides a way of accessing software tools that just work.
 No installs, no compiling, no environmental management.
-Of course if you want to modify your own environments and build code, that’s supported as well.
+Of course, if you want to modify your own environments and build code, that’s supported as well.
 The Nucleus CDK lives on GitHub, but the Hub is preconfigured to get you up and running without any additional work.
 And there’s templates.

 You will find a Guide for getting started with Nucleus Hub.
 Be sure to take a look at that page and familiarize yourself with the platform.

-Sharing your results as a Developer Note¶
+Sharing your results as a Developer Note

-Nucleus is open source which means that we’re building something together.
-Developer Notes are the key way to contribute to the Nucleus Distribution.
-Developer Notes are conveniently built on top of Jupyter Notebooks and MyST Markdown (a flavor of markdown designed for technical communication).
-Since you’ve done your analysis in a Jupyter Notebook, you’ve already half-written your DevNote and you didn’t even know it.
+Nucleus is an open platform that let’s everyone to build together.
+DevNotes are the key way to contribute to the Nucleus Distribution.
+DevNotes are conveniently built on top of Jupyter Notebooks and MyST Markdown (a flavor of Markdown designed for technical communication).
+Since your analysis was done in a Jupyter Notebook, your work can be easily integrated into a DevNote since they make use of compatible file formats.

-If you followed the steps on that page, you should have successfully posted a Developer Note.
+If you followed the steps on that page, you should have successfully posted a DevNote.

-Engage with the community on the Nucleus Forum¶
+Engage with the community on the Nucleus Forum

-Once a DevNote goes live, a thread is opened on the Forum for others to discuss.
+Once a DevNote goes live, a thread will be opened on the Forum for others to discuss.
 People might ask you how to replicate what you did, tell you that you made an incredible mistake, or just say “hi”.
 These “Hello, World!”
 DevNotes go into a special channel and provide a place for people to introduce themselves.

-What’s next?¶
+What’s next?

 We look forward to hearing from you!